reframejs/reframe/docs/introduction.template.md

    <br/>
    (Reframe uses `require('react-dom')` and React manipulates the DOM.)

-For example, you can create universal apps (i.e. apps that are rendered on both the server and the browser), static apps (i.e. apps where all pages are HTML-static), or a combination of both.
+Amongst others you can create universal apps, i.e. apps that are rendered on both the server and the browser.
+You can as well create static apps, i.e. apps where all pages are HTML-static.
+And you can create any combination of HTML-(static/dynamic) and DOM-(static/dynamic) pages.

 Reframe takes care of;

  - **Routing**.
    <br/>
    I.e. the mapping of a URL to a React component.
+(Reframe's default routing library is [Crossroads.js](https://github.com/millermedeiros/crossroads.js) but you can also choose your own route rules and/or another routing library.)
  - **Server**.
    <br/>
    Reframe sets up a Node.js/hapi server to render your react pages to HTML.
-(You can also use Reframe with your own server.)
+(But you can also use Reframe with your own server.)
  - **Build**.
    <br/>
    Reframe builds and bundles your frontend assets for you.
 (Reframe uses webpack.
-You can use a fully custom webpack configuration.)
+And you can use a fully custom webpack configuration.)

 Reframe **doesn't** take care of;

  - State management.
    <br/>
-   Manage the state of your app yourself or use Redux / MobX / Reprop.
+   It's up to you to manage the state of your app yourself (or use Redux / MobX / [Reprop](https://github.com/brillout/reprop)).
  - Database.
    <br/>
-   It's up to you to create, populate, and retrieve databases.
+   It's up to you to create, populate, and query databases.

 Reframe is adaptable;

  - **Custom server.**
    <br/>
-   You can use Reframe as a hapi plugin so that you can create the hapi server yourself to, for example, add database API endpoints.
+   You can use Reframe as a hapi plugin so that you can create the hapi server yourself.
+So that you can for example add GraphQL / RESTful API endpoints to the hapi server.
    <br/>
-   You can as well use any other server framework.
+   You can as well use any other server framework like Express, Koa, etc.
  - **Custom webpack configuration.**
    <br/>
-   Reframe doesn't assume anything on the used webpack configuration.
-   That way you use any webpack configuration you want.
+   Reframe assumes almost nothing about the webpack configuration so that you can use almost any webpack configuration you want.
  - **Custom CLI.**
    <br/>
-   The `reframe` CLI is just a thin wrapper over `require('@reframe/server')` and you can use the NPM package directly instead of using the CLI.
+   The `reframe` CLI is just a thin wrapper over the NPM package `@reframe/server` and you can use `@reframe/server` directly instead of using the CLI.
-   That way you can define your own bootup logic and process management.
+   That way you can define your own startup logic and process management.
  - **Customization all the way down to Repage.**
    <br/>
-   Behind the curtain, Reframe is built on top of Repage, an agnostic low-level page management library.
+   Behind the curtain,
+   Reframe is built on top of Repage.
+   Repage is an agnostic low-level page management library.
+   You can rewrite any part of Reframe.
-   You can rewrite parts of Reframe to eventually get rid of Reframe altogether and depend on Repage only.
+   You can eventually get rid of Reframe altogether to then depend on Repage only.
-   You could for example use another build tool than webpack, use another view library than React, etc.
+   By rewriting parts of Reframe you can for example use another build tool other than webpack, use another view library other than React, etc.